replikativ/replikativ/README.md

 ## TODO for a first release

 - Give peers their own tag-table for messaging (transit?).
-- Improve subscription of stage and peers.
+- Improve subscription of peers.
 - Clean up and document stage API
 - Refactor core synching API against CRDT protocol to break apart from repository CRDT.
 - Make peers and stage records.